livia-ai/livia-ai-3d-plotting/README.md

+## Scripts and their functionality
+- basic_3D_plotting.py
-Python Script to create 3D plots with Plotly: main.py
+- -Python Script to create 3D plots with Plotly: main.py

--> sentence_embeddings_wien_museum.csv is on Google Drive in folder 04_Data
+- - sentence_embeddings_wien_museum.csv is on Google Drive in folder 04_Data

+-
+-

 ## Some minor enhancements/questions